 SCID can affect any infant, regardless of race, gender, ethnicity, or socioeconomic status.
 It is, however, more common in certain communities, such as the Navajo Nation and the Amish and Mennonite communities.

 Though a child with SCID might appear healthy at birth, the child is extremely vulnerable to germs.
-If child is exposed to viruses, bacteria or fungi, he or she will likely grow ill while attempting to fight the infection without a complete immune system.
+If a child is exposed to viruses, bacteria or fungi, he or she will likely grow ill while attempting to fight the infection without a complete immune system.

 Symptoms of SCID include: